-The Division of Outreach and Community Engagement is located in the Brewer-Hegeman Conference Center, Suite 102 (501-450-3118).
+The Division of Outreach and Community Engagement is located in the Brewer-Hegeman Conference Center, Suite 102, (501) 450-3118.
 OCE supports the University's public service mission by coordinating a number of programs for the campus and community.
 OCE coordinates

-- Service-learning programs, nonprofit support, student volunteer opportunities, volunteer service days, and AmeriCorps national service opportunities - Student voter registration and voter engagement - Brewer-Hegeman Conference Center, UCA Downtown, and several other on-campus facilities - Continuing education courses, professional development workshops, and small business and industry training services - Community and economic development training and research for communities throughout Arkansas, including community development fellowship opportunities - The Arkansas Coding Academy and other tech related courses - Women's Leadership Network programming - The Conway Area Youth Leadership Institute
+• Brewer-Hegeman Conference Center, and several other on-campus facilities

+- Continuing education courses, professional development workshops, and small business and industry training services - Community and economic development training and research for communities throughout Arkansas, including community development fellowship opportunities - Women's Leadership Network programming and the Women's Leadership Academy - The Conway Area Youth Leadership Institute

-SERVICE-LEARNING AND VOLUNTEERISM FOR STUDENTS
+SERVICE-LEARNING AND CIVIC ENGAGEMENT

 Service-learning integrates meaningful community service into academic courses.
 Service-learning courses are identified in the course registration system with a service-learning attribute.
-The service-learning program also coordinates co-curricular volunteer opportunities for UCA students.
-OCE encourages UCA students to get involved in the local community through the Bears Serve Challenge (volunteering at least 30 hours in one year) and the community service graduation cord (available to graduating students who volunteer at least 100 hours during their time at UCA), and students can log volunteer hours in CubConnect.
+The service-learning program also supports co-curricular community engagement opportunities for UCA students, including volunteer opportunities, voter engagement, and national service through AmeriCorps.
+UCA offers students a community service graduation cord (available to graduating students who volunteer at least 100 hours during their time at UCA), and students can find volunteer opportunities and log hours in the Service tab on CubConnect.
 Instructions are available on our website at uca.edu/volunteer.